Bricktech2000/Notes/notes/notion-time-management.md

 ### filter

-displays any event that has a date, that isn't completed and that isn't a class to attend
+displays any event that has a date, that isn't completed and that isn't repeating (OPT, DAY or WK)

 ### sort